nicjongray/cousera_DS_workbook/CodeBook.md

 ### Write each data set to text file
-- *UCI_HAR_tidy.txt*: tidy dataset with combined train and test data (results, activity and subject labels) for all the mean and standard deviation data only.
-- *averages.txt*: tidy dataset with aggregated values across all numerical columns in *UCI_HAR_tidy.txt* grouped by each subject and each activity.
+- *Assignment_dataset.txt*: tidy dataset with aggregated values across all numerical columns grouped by each subject and each activity.